raimohanska/reactive-bacon/README.md

 - Documentation for Hackage
 - mapReduceE, just for the sake of it
 - Try it out in the RUMP project
-- Create a Javascript version when the design is settled.
-RxJs needs an open-source alternative.